Mouthguards

 Back to top >>

-Laura Keates plays for England Rugby Union and Worcester RFC.
-She never plays without her mouthguard :0)
+Laura Keates used to play for England Rugby Union and Worcester RFC.
+She never played without her mouthguard :0)

 To find out more about mouthguards click here.